LilyYNY/pathway-allosteric-mutations-md/README.md

 This repository is associated with my expected master's thesis in Medical Systems Biology at Soochow University.

-## Note: more details will be updated when the work will be published.
+## Note: Further details regarding this work will be updated after this article is published.